 This is the beginning of a series of posts designed to give you detailed instructions on How To Get Started Eating Healthy.
 It is the perfect place to begin if you are new to Summer Tomato.
 Once you have learned to integrate these instructions into your normal routine, nothing on this blog should pass over your head.
 You will be able to follow any recipe, conquer any ingredient, get healthy and love every minute of it.

 If you are beginning with a barren kitchen and are not sure what you need to get started, check out the Summer Tomato Shop.
 Once you are there, use the navigation in the sidebar on the right and browse through Kitchen Gear.
-I consider the items listed in the Basics category to be essential for elementary cooking.
-The ones in Accessories are also super useful.
-The snobbier among you (that’s a compliment) might have fun searching The Finer Things.

 Once you have all your pots, pans and cutting boards you need to Stock Your Pantry.
 I have created a list of essential items that should always be in your kitchen.
 Because these things all store well and can be purchased in large quantities, you do not need to buy them often.
 But check your supplies regularly and be sure you always have everything here: